wofsauge/IsaacDocs/docs/Room.md

 Updates the current room.

+**It is recommended to call this function after calling [Room:RemoveGridEntity()](#removegridentity) in order to correctly apply the changes.**

 ???- note "Notes"
-    Calling this function is NOT needed to apply changes!
+    Calling this function is needed to apply some changes like spawning a trapdoor where a pit already exists.

-    This function is pretty useless
+    To do this, remove the pit, call the Update() function and then spawn the trapdoor.

+???+ bug "Bug"
+    As mentioned in the Repentance API Issue Tracker, [calling room:Update() as a part of card functionality forces an instant use of pocket active items](https://github.com/Meowlala/RepentanceAPIIssueTracker/issues/211).

 ___
 ### World·To·Screen·Position () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }